-The question may be asked-one that suggests the true measure of a school's worth-''What are its students doing?''
-The answer to that question will show, as the accompanying map indicates, that the Bible Training School has made a modest but distinct contribution to world-wide missions.
+The question may be asked-one that suggests the true measure of a school's worth-"What are its students doing?"
+The answer to that question will show that the Bible Institute has made a modest but distinct contribution to world-wide missions.
 Its graduates are busy in the great world of life.
 Theirs is an altruism that knows no extreme of climate, distinction of race nor national boundary as a barrier to their task.
 The cold Tibetan highlands, the teeming provinces of China, the hot plains of India, the sultry tropics of Africa, the lofty Andes of South America, the picturesque islands of Hawaii, our own Indian reservations and Southern mountain districts are among the scenes of their labors of mercy.

-In addition to the foreign missionaries indicated above, approximately one hundred fifty of its alumni are engaged in home pastorates, and a considerable number in other forms of Christian service.
+In addition to the foreign missionaries indicated above, approximately two hundred of its alumni are engaged in home pastorates, and a considerable number in other forms of Christian service.